cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 before merging them.
 In practice, imagine your pull request is all green, everybody approves it and all the tests pass but it's lagging a bit behind master.
 You'll have to rebase your branch and wait for C.I. to prove it still works before merging.
-Know imagine your C.I. takes an hour or more and you have more than one branch to merge... you can always feel it, don't you?
+Now imagine your C.I. takes an hour or more and you have more than one branch to merge... you can always feel it, can't you?

 So let's see what's going on there and let's take a look at this run from [may the 10th](https://github.com/input-output-hk/hydra/actions/runs/4933005294):